mania-, -mania, -maniac, -maniacal, -manic, -manically, -maniacally

 Could this guy also have a significant obsession known as callomania, or the delusion that a person thinks he or she is "beautiful" or, in this case, physically well developed and handsome?

-2. A morbid dislike of being alone.
+2. An extreme hatred of being alone.

 Go to this Word A Day Revisited Index